akanadocs/akanadocs.github.io/sp/database-maintenance.md

 ### <a name="using-cron"></a>Leveraging cron to delete data

 For higher throughput environments its better to offload the task to delete/archive data by simply executing scripts directly against the database using a cron job.
-The following script (cleanup.sh) will delete all:
+The following scripts will delete all:

 * next-hop data in MO\_USAGE_NEXTHOP older than 1 month
 * usage messages in MO_USAGEMSGS older than 1 month
 * usage data in MO_USAGEDATA older than 1 month
-* next-hop data in MO\_USAGE_NEXTHOP older than 1 month
+* 5-second rollup data in MO_ROLLUPDATA older than 1 month
 * 15-minute rollup data in MO_ROLLUP15 older than 1 month
 * 15-minute rollup data in MO\_ROLL_ORG15 older than 1 month
 * 1-hour rollup data in MO\_ROLLUP_HOUR older than 3 months